AlexLeSang/docker-gcc-master/README.md

 `Dockerfile` for latest gcc (from 'master')

 # For whom is this usefull?
-For people who want to get latest gcc compler suite (gcc, g++, gfortran, go) without installing it into your system.
+For people who want to get latest gcc compiler suite (gcc, g++, gfortran, go) without installing them into your system.

 # Docker image
 [GCC master docker hub](https://hub.docker.com/repository/docker/alexlesang/gcc-master)